DCotterill/halixia-hugo/content/ma/murder-mystery-night-348.md

 layout: static
 ---

-How to host a murder mystery night
+How to host a murder mystery night.

 Read top tips on how to set up the perfect murder mystery dinner party for friends and family.